Molacounsel/yolo/README.md

 ```
 Then run the following command to configure the cluster credentials:

-Watch out for a message like this:
+Watch for a message like this:

 <img width="1273" height="522" alt="Screenshot from 2025-08-09 09-23-59" src="https://github.com/user-attachments/assets/cd42d135-96da-4045-bdf6-5e4c5719992c" />